jarecoo/practice/notes.md

 - You are not a human being experiencing the universe, you are the universe experiencing a human being.
 - “Positive emotions that connect you to things larger than yourself boost happiness: awe, gratitude, thanksgiving, wonder at the universe, seeing beauty outside yourself.” https://continuum.utah.edu/features/what-happy-people-do/
 - Beauty makes us happy: https://www.youtube.com/watch?v=-O5kNPlUV7w
+- “Of all the paths you take in life, make sure some of them are dirt.”
+John Muir
 - “‘Watch the stars in their courses and imagine yourself running alongside them.
 Think constantly on the changes of the elements into each other, for such thoughts wash away the dust of earthly life.’
 Marcus Aurelius, Meditations, 7.47…Given that we’re in our bodies every day, it’s tempting to think that’s the most important thing in the world.
 But we counteract that bias by looking at nature—at things much bigger than us.
 A line from Seneca, which has since become a proverb, expresses Marcus’s insight well: The world itself is a huge temple of the gods.
 Looking at the beautiful expanse of the sky is an antidote to the nagging pettiness of earthly concerns.
 And it is good and sobering to lose yourself in that as often as you can.”
 The Daily Stoic, p.131
 - “Sometimes we might be fearful of death, assuming it’s radically different to life.
 But like a beautiful wave, eventually it has to return to the ocean.
 In truth, they were never separate at all.
 We all have a different relationship with this idea of life or death, and there are so many things that feed into that, …{but} finding a degree of comfort with the reality of our impermanence is actually a really important part of living life fully, and enjoying our life as it is.
 The temptation is to see it as black and white, as two different things, but this idea of the ocean is really helpful.
 We look out at the ocean, and there’s real pleasure in seeing a wave emerge out of the ocean, in watching it unfold, in watching it travel.
 Each and every single wave is different.
 It has its own root, its own direction.
 And there’s something about the way that that wave is expressed that makes it unique.
 And yet, ultimately, each and every wave goes back into the ocean.
 But the wave hasn’t been lost; the water is still the same, it’s just gone back into the ocean.
 It’s come from the ocean, it’s gone back into the ocean.
 Something beautiful has been expressed, and yet nothing has been lost.
 Remembering this idea can bring a greater sense of peace to the mind and to our life.”
 Headspace, Everyday Headspace, “Life and Death” Monday, July 9, 2018
 - Life is an expression of the universe.
 “You are an aperture through which the universe is looking at and exploring itself.” - Alan Watts; “We are a way for the cosmos to know itself” - Carl Sagan